-But when he stepped back into a reserve capacity in 2020, his new appointment by the Chief of Air Force - while unexpected - felt like a natural progression.
+During his 33 years in the RAAF, Martin was instrumental in building appointment by the Chief of Air Force - while unexpected - felt like a natural progression.

 "While I was in full-time service, I was always an advocate for aviator welfare services.
 What could we be doing better to look after our people and their families?
 So, it was a natural extension, as I did work in that space, to be appointed as Chair of Air Force Holidays.